SkyKings-Guild/Guides/guides/revenant.md

 - Weapon: Revenant falchion or livid dagger
 - Pet: Enderman (epic) or tiger (uncommon or rare)

 Notes: Tier 4 is what you will be doing until you get revenant slayer 7 which is when you can do tier 5s.
-Tier 4s arent too much different from tier 3s other than they have more hp and do more damage.
+Tier 4s aren't too much different from tier 3s other than they have more hp and do more damage.
 I suggest you get a higher skyblock level and combat level before doing these.